 On the other hand, large furniture which contains clothes can stay, you just have to check if the bolts of the doors and handles will not vibrate and produce a sound while you are editing your music.

 Use Soundproofing Blankets

 Your main goal is not only to soundproof against the noise from outside but also from the noise of what your studio equipment makes.
 My personal recommendation is to use soundproof blankets, especially on your recording desk.
 It might feel awkward to work on it at first but my suggestion is to put an extra-large mouse pad on top of it.
 This way you are not only soundproofing your recording area but the soundproofing blanket will also absorb the sound which your recording equipment makes.

-By far one of the easiest ways in how to soundproof a rented apartment is with soundproof foam.
+By far one of the easiest ways how to soundproof a rented apartment is with soundproof foam.
 These are fairly cheap and they come in different sizes.
-Usually, you will have to blue these on to the wall, but you would probably want to avoid doing this if you live in a rented apartment, especially if you want to use the soundproofing foam on larger surfaces.
-My personal recommendation is before you go and buy some soundproofing foam is to make some calculations before so you know aproximately how much you need.
+Usually, you will have to glue these onto the wall, but you would probably want to avoid doing this if you live in a rented apartment, especially if you want to use the soundproofing foam on larger surfaces.
+My personal recommendation before you go and buy some soundproofing foam is to make some calculations before so you know approximately how much you need.

 If you are living alone you can probably skip this step.
-However, if you are living with roommates than you will have to soundproof your door.
-If you have enough money to get a well insulating door, if not you will have to use soundproofing foam for not letting the outside noise to enter the room.
-One additional step which you might have to keep an eye out is that some doors have a larger gap between the floor and the actual door.
+However, if you are living with roommates then you will have to soundproof your door.
+If you have enough money to get a well-insulating door, if not you will have to use soundproofing foam for not letting the outside noise enter the room.
+One additional step which you might have to keep an eye out for is that some doors have a larger gap between the floor and the actual door.

 The problem is that if the gap is large enough sound from outside could still come in, luckily you can simply stop this from happening by blocking the path underneath the door with a simple wool blanket.
 You don’t have to keep it there constantly just when you are recording.